gottacatchenall/ms_sampling_effort/manuscript.md

 data with false negatives varying rates, but crucially do nothing to the test data.
 We use the same model, a neural-network with 3 layers to predict outputs based on features extracted from cooccurence, see @Strydom2021RoaPre for more details.
+The single modification we make to the model is not enforcing a number of positives in the training data as this is eventually impossible for increasing FNR.
 In @fig:rocpr, we show receiving-operating-characteristic (ROC) and precision-recall (PR) curves for the model with varying levels of synthetic false-negatives added to the data.

 ![Receiver-operating-characteristic (left) and precision-recall (right) curves for the model on varying levels of false-negatives in the data (colors).
 For